ONSdigital/dp-data-tools/kafka-tools/generate-downloads/README.md

 You will need different values (and possibly more env vars) than shown in the examples and/or `Makefile`, below, see [config](./main.go) for the defaults.

-The `INSTANCE_ID` used below should be provided by the publishing team who raised to problem.
+The `INSTANCE_ID` used below should be provided by the publishing team who raised the problem.
 If no one in publishing is available with the technical knowledge of how to get the `INSTANCE_ID`, see section below `Getting the INSTANCE_ID, a worked example`

 ## Queueing the message